Croatia - Montenegro - Albania - Macedonia - Greece

 Day 8Skopje – Chateau Sopot winery – Demir Kapija (115 km) (B, L, D)

 After the short sightseeing of the Macedonia’s capital, we drive to the winery Chateau Sopot to taste wines from Povardarie region and to enjoy perfect cousin in its restaurant.
 The owner will take us through the cellars and the winery.
 It disposes of 100 hectares own wine plantation, and the selection of sorts includes Cabernet Sauvignon, Riesling, Chardonnay and Temjanika.
 The next stop is the small town of Demir Kapija.
-After the accommodation in the winery hotel Popova Kula, we have a tour around the winery with an explanation about the wine producing process and the varieties of wine.
-Than we have organized dinner that includes few varieties of its own wine, cheese and meat.
+After the accommodation in the winery hotel Popova Kula, we have a tour around the winery with an explanation about the wine producing process and the varieties of wine and then an organized dinner that includes few varieties of its own wine, cheese and meat.
 The oldest archaeological findings proving that people in this area have grown vineyards and have made wine date 13 century B.C.
 Overnight in the Winery hotel.

 Day 9Demir Kapija – Thessaloniki (130 KM) (B, D)

 Breakfast in the hotel.
 Today we drive to Greece starting with a sightseeing of Thessaloniki, Greece’s second largest city.
 Filled with the reminders of Roman, Byzantine and Ottoman rule, Thessaloniki is a city situated on the Thermaic Gulf.
 Today we visit some of the prime sites of the city with a local guide.
 The steep narrow streets of the district are all that is left of the city's 19th century period and a walk among the whitewashed houses and overhanging balconies leads to some quite magnificent views down into the gulf across the city.
-There is a possibility to visit the Byzantine Museum, Archaeological Museum etc. on own.
-We end the day in Thessaloniki to enjoy a dinner in a restaurant with traditional Greek music at the central square Aristotle.
+There is a possibility to visit the Byzantine Museum, Archaeological Museum, etc. on your own.
+We end the day in Thessaloniki to enjoy a dinner in a restaurant with traditional Greek music on the central square Aristotle.
 Overnight.

 Day 10Thessaloniki – Airport of Thessaloniki (21 km) (B)